Steps to apply

 - Make your official PhD application via the Imperial College online application system.
 Make sure you state your chosen topic and supervisor(s) on the form and details of any department/College funding you may be applying for, as well as attaching all necessary documents.

 - Your proposed supervisor will contact you to arrange for an interview.

 - After your interview, your supervisor will tell you if they would offer a PhD position and/or would be nominating you for funding (if appropriate).

 - You can expect to receive a decision on your application within 8-10 weeks of applying (the application can be tracked via your Student e-Service account.

 Graduates with a degree in engineering, any of the physical sciences, mathematics, biological sciences, physiology or medicine may be accepted for a PhD.
 We will normally only accept applicants with a good 2:1 or 1st class degree from a UK university, or non-UK equivalent.

 PhD applications can be made all year-round.
 However, we encourage to apply early which means a year prior to a start in October.
 Specific application deadlines apply if applicants would like to be considered for scholarships.
 Such deadlines are driven by the funding requirements.

 There will be an initial round of funding for applications submitted by early November.
 We would particularly advise all students requiring funding to apply by the January deadline at the very latest.

-Please refer to the application deadlines highlighted on the Imperial College President's PhD Scholarship page.
+Please refer to the application deadlines highlighted on the Imperial College Scholarship page for full details.

 What to prepare before applying